RA and Pregnancy: The Facts About Conceiving

 “Women with RA need to work with their obstetrician and rheumatologist to make sure they are on safe medications prior to conceiving, and if they are not, they need to change or discontinue their medications based on their disease activity and preferences,” she says.

 Some RA medications that pregnant women should not take include methotrexate and Arava (leflunomide).
 Women must be off these drugs for a period of time before even becoming pregnant.
-Other medications such as prednisone, Plaquenil (hydroxychloroquine), sulfasalazine, and Imuran (azathioprine) are generally considered safe to take during pregnancy.
+Discuss the safety of other medicines such as prednisone, Plaquenil (hydroxychloroquine), sulfasalazine, and Imuran (azathioprine) with your doctor.
 The jury is out on some of the newer biologic agents such as Enbrel (etanercept), Humira (adalimumab), and Remicade (infliximab), Amin says.

 That’s not to say you will feel great for your entire pregnancy.
 But if your back aches or your ankles swell, don’t assume the worst, Amin says.
 “These symptoms may just be part of a normal pregnancy.”